 - Montana has the second highest traumatic brain injury death rate in the US and the leading cause of TBI fatalities and injuries in our state are from motor vehicle crashes.
 Being tossed around inside a vehicle or ejected significantly increases the risk for a TBI.

 - Montana teen self-reported seat belt use is much lower than other age groups.
 56% of drivers and 41% of passengers report always wearing a seat belt.
 Combining the low seat belt usage rate with a lack of driving experience is a major reason why traffic crashes are the leading cause of death for young people in Montana.

 - Drivers and passengers who are hurt or killed in a motor vehicle crash because they were ejected, partially ejected, or thrown around inside a vehicle from not being buckled up create a tremendous financial burden on Montana citizens.
 Research shows that on average, those injured pay for only 26% of the total healthcare costs.
 The remaining amount is paid for by society through higher insurance rates and public assistance programs funded with tax revenue.

 - On average, Montana spends $14 million dollars in Medicaid and uncompensated care for unrestrained motor vehicle occupant inpatient hospital charges.

 Each year, the majority of MVC occupants killed or seriously injured in crashes are unrestrained (MT DOT 2010).
 Strikingly, the leading cause of death or serious injury for Montana teens is motor vehicle crashes.
 By ensuring seat belt use for all motor vehicle occupants, we will lower costs, reduce injury and most important, save lives.
-Read more about seat belt use

-WE NEED YOUR HELP!!!
+We need your help.
 Talk with others about this issue.